-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of National College CPD There is a gap between the attainment of PP children and non-PP children in Reading, Writing and Maths.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of National College CPD There is a gap between the attainment of PP children and non-PP children in Reading, Writing and SPAG.
 The National College provides access to high quality, easily accessible CPD to enhance teaching and learning.
 Phonics (EEF +5 months) Reading Comprehension Strategies (EEF +6 months) 1 and 5 Purchase Rapid Reading subscription Small group interventions enable children to have teaching tailored to their needs so that academic outcomes improve.
 The online subscription enables this to continue even when learning remotely.
-Small Group Interventions (EEF +4 months) 1 and 5 Purchase subscription to Insight online tracking software Tracking attainment of groups and individuals enables targeted support to facilitate progress Within Class Attainment Groupings (EEF +2 months) 1 Purchase Power Maths Online Subscription Outcomes and progress in Maths are lower than in Reading.
+Small Group Interventions (EEF +4 months) 1 and 5 Purchase subscription to Insight online tracking software Tracking attainment of groups and individuals enables targeted support to facilitate progress Within Class Attainment Groupings (EEF +2 months) 1 Purchase Power Maths Online Subscription Outcomes in Maths (ARE) are lower for PP pupils.
 A mastery approach is a cost-effective approach with a high level of potential success.
-Mastery Learning (EEF +5 months) 1 and 5 Provide CPD to support the teaching of Reading, Handwriting, GD Writing, Spelling and Phonics There is a gap between the attainment of PP children and non-PP children in Reading and Writing.
-Phonics (EEF +5 months) Metacognition and Self-Regulation (EEF +7 months) 1 and 5
+Mastery Learning (EEF +5 months) 1 and 5 Provide in-house CPD to support the teaching of English (Jane Considine approach) and also standards in EYFS provision There is a gap between the attainment of PP children and non-PP children in Reading and Writing.
+Phonics (EEF +5 months) Metacognition and Self-Regulation (EEF +7 months) 1 and 5 Purchase FFT Online Subscription Tracking attainment of groups and individuals enables targeted support to facilitate progress Within Class Attainment Groupings (EEF +2 months) 1